 Why Is My Face Red?

 Red skin has a variety of causes ranging from breakouts to irritation to skin conditions such as rosacea and psoriasis.
-If you’ve ever asked yourself, “Why is my face so red all the time?” then consider some of the most common reasons why skin looks red:
+If you’ve ever asked yourself, “Why are my cheeks always red?” then consider some of the most common reasons:

 How to Visibly Reduce Redness on Your Face With Skincare and Makeup